Wealthometer/Kubernetes-Crash-Course/deployments/Readme.md

 Check the endpoints for the service created and you will see all in the endpoints ready to be served traffic.

 ## Probes
+Probes you can test by deploying probe.yaml and then deleting that, edit the yaml with port 8080 in the probe check and wait for sometime to see it fail.